uidaholib/mainstreetvideo_source/pages/horror.md

 {% include feature/marginnote-image.html id="dontlook" img="/objects/dont-look-now.jpg" title="Movie poster for Don't Look Now" link="https://www.youtube.com/watch?v=BI9bYR0SoMs" %}

 When looking at the history of cinema, one adage proves true: the only constant is change.
-[Moviemaking is a unique marriage of art and technology](https://www.scienceandmediamuseum.org.uk/objects-and-stories/very-short-history-of-cinema){:target='_blank'}, so with advances in technology come [innovations in films and their distribution](https://www.newyorker.com/culture/culture-desk/technologies-that-changed-the-art-of-cinema){:target='_blank'}.
+[Moviemaking is a unique marriage of art and technology](https://www.scienceandmediamuseum.org.uk/objects-and-stories/very-short-history-of-cinema){:target='_blank' rel='noopener'}, so with advances in technology come [innovations in films and their distribution](https://www.newyorker.com/culture/culture-desk/technologies-that-changed-the-art-of-cinema){:target='_blank' rel='noopener'}.
 Often, these developments are met with resistance.

-In the late 1920s, the silent film era was ending, with ["talkies"](https://publish.iupress.indiana.edu/projects/the-birth-of-the-talkies){:target='_blank'} synchronizing sound and image for the first time.
-Silent film stars were not pleased, and there was a general sense of nostalgia for silent films, [not unlike the nostalgia many of us feel for 35mm film](https://www.rutgersuniversitypress.org/flickers-of-film/9780813576015/){:target='_blank'} and other technologies rapidly becoming a thing of the past.
+In the late 1920s, the silent film era was ending, with ["talkies"](https://publish.iupress.indiana.edu/projects/the-birth-of-the-talkies){:target='_blank' rel='noopener'} synchronizing sound and image for the first time.
+Silent film stars were not pleased, and there was a general sense of nostalgia for silent films, [not unlike the nostalgia many of us feel for 35mm film](https://www.rutgersuniversitypress.org/flickers-of-film/9780813576015/){:target='_blank' rel='noopener'} and other technologies rapidly becoming a thing of the past.

 {% include feature/marginnote-image.html img="https://www.looper.com/img/gallery/the-best-practical-effects-in-horror-ranked/the-fly-1643646676.webp" caption="Practical effects in _The Fly_ (1986)" %} That’s not to say that all progress is good progress or that we should automatically welcome the rise of CGI with open arms.
-(I personally remain an ardent lover of [practical effects](https://www.looper.com/752412/the-best-practical-effects-in-horror-ranked/){:target='_blank'}.)
+(I personally remain an ardent lover of [practical effects](https://www.looper.com/752412/the-best-practical-effects-in-horror-ranked/){:target='_blank' rel='noopener'}.)

 Rather, it’s to point out that when we are nostalgic for VHS or the video store, we are joining a long lineage of nostalgic film fans.
-[Nostalgia might define cinematic history](https://www.rutgersuniversitypress.org/flickers-of-film/9780813576015){:target='_blank'} more than any other affect.
+[Nostalgia might define cinematic history](https://www.rutgersuniversitypress.org/flickers-of-film/9780813576015){:target='_blank' rel='noopener'} more than any other affect.

 So, let’s take stock.
 What’s the difference between renting and streaming?
 What do we miss when we miss the video store?
 How do our watching habits signal shifts in our cultural priorities and values?